andreimerlescu/andreimerlescu/TOPOBUILDER.md

 }
 ```

-This pattern is similar, it is `Provisioner<Utility>` in its struct name, and this will have its own methods as required by the `<Utility>Provisioner` interface requires.
+The pattern is `<Utility>Provisioner` for the contract, `Provisioner<Utility>` for the implementation.
+Once you've read one, you can predict all of them — which is the entire point.

-Next, we see `app.BuildTopology(rollback)` - which will execute many of the AWS commands needed to create an EC2 instance and consume the `EBSConfigs` struct out of the main config.
-The disk options on the cluster are cluster-wide and defined in one location.
+Next, `app.BuildTopology(rollback)` executes the AWS calls needed to create EC2 instances and consumes the `EBSConfigs` struct from the main config.
+Disk options are cluster-wide and defined in one location.

-As the topology is created, each zone runs concurrently (though 3 at a time is a configurable limit) as it creates the EC2 instances, uploads the `.tar.gz` image file and installs the necessary provisioned software for the hosts.
-Once the load balance can listen on the configured `Ports:` settings, the AWS networking is secured.
+As the topology is created, each zone runs concurrently (3 at a time by default, configurable) creating EC2 instances, uploading the `.tar.gz` image, and installing the provisioned software each host needs.
+Once the load balancer can listen on the configured `Ports:` settings, the AWS networking is secured.

-Then we see `app.ConfigureNetwork(rollback, clusters)`.
-This is where the security groups are configured, the firewalld process, and the connectivity checks take place.
-This configures port access to and from the instance and the load balancer.
-This stage ultimately secures the network.
-A properly configured VPC is required before `topobuilder` can run.
+Then `app.ConfigureNetwork(rollback, clusters)` configures security groups, the firewalld process, and connectivity checks.
+This governs port access to and from the instances and the load balancer, and ultimately secures the network.
+A properly configured VPC is required before `topobuilder` runs.

- Then, depending on whether **Cloudflare** is being used or if **HAPRoxy** is being used as the load balancer of choice, the `app.ConfigureLoadBalancer(rollback, clusters)` block is responsible for either running the necessary Cloudflare API calls, or compiling an HAPRoxy.conf file that gets loaded into a new EC2 instance created that is designated as the load balancer entrypoint. `topobuilder` will establish security connectivity between each endpoint and use encrypted traffic for all data transmissions.
+Depending on whether **Cloudflare** or **HAProxy** is the load balancer of choice, `app.ConfigureLoadBalancer(rollback, clusters)` either runs the necessary Cloudflare API calls or compiles an `haproxy.cfg` that gets loaded into a dedicated EC2 instance designated as the load balancer entrypoint. `topobuilder` establishes secure connectivity between each endpoint and uses encrypted traffic for all data transmissions.

-Once the **HAProxy** load balancer is **healthy**, then we can run the `app.PublishLoadBalancer(rollback)` function, which issues a DNS record update to the **Cloudflare API** to set the `Domain: <string>` value from the **YAML Configuration** file defining the website that you're deploying the cluster out to.
-This A record gets updated to the **HAProxy** instance.
+Once the **HAProxy** load balancer is **healthy**, `app.PublishLoadBalancer(rollback)` issues a DNS record update to the **Cloudflare API**, setting the `Domain: <string>` value from the **YAML Configuration** file.
+That A record now points at the HAProxy instance.

-Once the cluster has been created, the docker image deployed and launched, running and healthy, and the load balancer up and running serving traffic on all endpoints in a healthy status check verified manner, the `NewTBState(app, rollback, clusters)` is invoked next.
-This writes a new `.tbstate` JSON structured text file that records the state of the output of the entire deployment step by step including timestamps of when things were executed.
+Once the cluster exists, the image is deployed and running healthy, and the load balancer is serving verified traffic across all endpoints, `NewTBState(app, rollback, clusters)` is invoked.
+This writes a `.tbstate` JSON file recording the state of the entire deployment step by step, including timestamps.
 This _log of record_ is maintained during the runtime of `topobuilder` and is part of the `rollback` functionality.
-Once the state of the cluster is compiled, its then saved via `state.SaveTo(app.stateFile)` before `app.DeploymentSummary(startedAt, clusters)` is called to render to STDOUT a summary of the deployment.
+The state is then saved via `state.SaveTo(app.stateFile)` before `app.DeploymentSummary(startedAt, clusters)` renders a summary to STDOUT.

 ## Why I Built This

-Front end landing pages like a basic PHP website that uses an **RDS** connected database is a perfect contender for `topobuilder`.
-It allows for **spot instances** to be selected in the configuration, and a campaign be executed for a FRACTION OF THE COST.
-Ultimately - if you have a large cluster of instances that you're serving thousands of clients into, you can do it in the first class cabin for a premium - you might call that Kubernetes or Elastic Container Service (ECS) - but I built a budget Spirit Airlines alternative.
-Yes, `topobuilder` truly is like _Spirit Airlines_ 🤫.
-I am talking about it because it was super cool to build, and I haven't released its source code because of its use case being limited and unnecessary to do so.
-But, how I built the configuration and the provisioners themselves are the meat and potatoes of this piece that I am offering for your reading time this Wednesday in July.
+A front-end landing page — a basic PHP website with an **RDS**-connected database — is the perfect contender for `topobuilder`.
+It allows **spot instances** to be selected in the configuration so a campaign can run for a fraction of the cost.
+If you're serving thousands of clients across a large cluster, you can fly first class for a premium; you might call that Kubernetes or ECS.
+I built the budget Spirit Airlines alternative.
+Yes, `topobuilder` truly is _Spirit Airlines_ 🤫.
+No seat recline, gets you there, costs a quarter as much.

-[The Library](https://dev.to/andreimerlescu/when-ai-creates-a-closed-source-world-2oin) still needs to be contributed to despite being [Locked In With AI](https://dev.to/andreimerlescu/locked-in-with-ai-5g60) and the problems that Applicant Tracking Systems (ATS) have caused the [interviewing market](https://dev.to/andreimerlescu/five-hours-of-interviewing-zero-questions-about-the-job-378k).
-When I interview with your company, I am interviewing _you_ just as much _you are interviewing me_.
-It goes both ways.
-So, when I am asked, _what do you know about kubernetes_ - I know enough to understand the _tax_ associated with its operations.
-I also know enough to explain to EVPs and CTOs the options that each solution give and what I can offer. `topobuilder` was built in a single month and delivered for a major launch.
-OPEX is dramatically reduced by leveraging `topobuilder`.
-It was **not made open source** because frankly speaking - it was built over 2 years ago and _has not been updated since._ It hasn't needed updating. ❤️‍🔥 For now 😏🤫.
-A single config file can be a few hundred lines long, and the syntax of it is very much seen in the structures themselves.
-AI powered documentation generation systems effectively can understand the `topobuilder` application and provide effective documentation for the package.
+That's also the honest answer when someone asks _what do you know about Kubernetes_.
+I know enough to understand the _tax_ associated with its operations, and enough to explain to EVPs and CTOs what each option actually costs them. `topobuilder` was built in a single month and delivered for a major launch, and OPEX dropped dramatically because of it.
+When I interview with your company, I am interviewing _you_ just as much as _you are interviewing me_ — and this is the kind of tradeoff I want to be talking about in that room.

+## What I Skipped

+This piece is deliberately partial.
+Here's the map of what's missing, so the gaps are visible rather than accidental:

+- **How `BuildImage` actually pulls a live cPanel site into a reproducible image.** The hardest part of the whole binary, and the most site-specific.
+- **The rollback design.** The scaffolding is threaded through every step in `Run()`; the execution is the `TODO` you can see in the code.
+I'd rather discuss why it's unimplemented than pretend it isn't.
+- **The Wazuh provisioner** and what DevSecOps monitoring costs you at provisioning time.
+- **How 9 regions collapses from 36 minutes to 12**, and where the API rate limits bite when you turn that dial.
+- **The full `Validate` chain** — roughly 170 lines of `config.go` coordinating a dependency graph across a dozen config structs.
+- **The rough edges I already know about**: `ConfigureNetwork` is the only step in `Run()` that warns instead of fatals, `LoadConfigs` promises an error return it never delivers, and the `sync.Cond` waits want predicate loops.

+Those are the conversations I'd rather have in person than pad this article with.

 ## Conclusion

-I've been writing software for 17 years since graduating college as a **Computer Engineer** and running the IEEE Student Branch since joining as a widdle freshman.
+I've been writing software for 17 years, since graduating as a **Computer Engineer** and running the IEEE Student Branch I joined as a widdle freshman.
 At Cisco and Oracle, much of my career was closed source and off limits.
-After the pandemic, I wanted to give selflessly without expecting in return.
-That's why I wrote [Project Apario](https://github.com/ProjectApario) into a three binary trinity called [reader](https://github.com/ProjectApario/reader), [writer](https://github.com/ProjectApario/writer) and [search](https://github.com/ProjectApario/search).
-When the problem statement was made by the client that requested `topobuilder`, I assured them that **I have built complex software in Go from start to finish that is stable and shipped into production for months with minimal updates needed for maintenance** and then with their _trust_, I built over a single month to produce `topobuilder`.
-It combined many years of experience in deploying multi-region architectures and the manual work involved in any of those automated systems in order to get them to work.
-I wanted to build something that could go from start to finish and do it in a way that I understood top to bottom. `topobuilder` was the result.
-I will never release the source code of `topobuilder`.
-It's mine to give away, but its 4,800 words repeated 15 times each in a majestic unique manner that deploys a single cPanel website that is built with PHP and uses RDS into a multi-region load balanced cluster behind **HAProxy** in 12-36 minutes depending on configuration choices and site size.
-When I ran text analysis against the `topobuilder` repository, I was shocked to discover out of the 72,000 words in the source code, there were only 4800 unique words - which meant that each unique word was duplicated _in a mystery majestic order_ that counted to an average of 15 times per word.
-Talk about your needle in a haystack problem.
-The human understand when you're at the 12th or 13th time the word has shown up that you are about to expire your average usage of that word so finish up with what you're doing and _move on_ 🤣.

-But to be interviewed for [five hours](https://dev.to/andreimerlescu/five-hours-of-interviewing-zero-questions-about-the-job-378k) by an _internet intelligence_ company and being one of the pre-public BITNET University of Maine internet users of the 90s questioned _does this guy even know how to write code? what's a defer statement do?_ The hostility in how that particular interview was conducted triggered my ego and prompted me to **own without ego** in a way that didn't name names or act petty in any manner.
-But, when I spoke about `topobuilder`, I wanted to have something to point to - I could say - check this out and direct them here where the project is publicly discussed.
+After the pandemic I wanted to give selflessly without expecting anything back — that's why I wrote [Project Apario](https://github.com/ProjectApario) as a three-binary trinity: [reader](https://github.com/ProjectApario/reader), [writer](https://github.com/ProjectApario/writer), and [search](https://github.com/ProjectApario/search).

+When the client brought me the problem statement that became `topobuilder`, I told them I had built complex software in Go from start to finish that shipped into production and stayed stable for months with minimal maintenance.
+They extended trust, and I spent a month building it.
+It combined years of deploying multi-region architectures by hand — all the manual work that automation has to reproduce before anyone will believe it.

+One number surprised me.
+Text analysis of the repository turned up roughly 72,000 words of source resolving to about 4,800 unique ones — an average of 15 repetitions each.
+That isn't mysticism, it's what a small pattern language looks like from the outside: `Validate(*Application)` on every config type, `<Utility>Provisioner` for every contract, `Provisioner<Utility>` for every implementation, the same capability verbs on every host.
+It's also exactly why AI documentation tooling digests this codebase so easily — once you've seen a pattern three times, you've seen all fifteen instances of it.
+A single config file runs a few hundred lines, and its syntax is legible directly from the structs.

+The source stays closed.
+The ideas don't have to be.
+It was built two years ago and hasn't needed an update since, which is its own kind of argument — and the parts worth stealing are the config validation pattern and the provisioner capability interfaces, both of which are above in full.

+If you've read this far and want to argue about the `sync.Cond` block, or ask what a `defer` statement does, I'm around.